Section J - Students

 - Open Enrollment

 If a student wants to attend a TUSD school other than that student's attendance zone school, but not a magnet school/program, the student may apply to that school through open enrollment.
-Students applying for open enrollment will be placed pursuant to the following rank-ordered priorities.
+Students seeking placement into schools which are not oversubscribed shall be placed in their preferred choice.
+Students applying for open enrollment into an oversubscribed school will be placed pursuant to the following rank-ordered priorities.
 Nonresident students, who are already enrolled in a TUSD school or program or who have a sibling so enrolled, are considered, for the purposes of school choice placement, as District resident students.

 - Students who are siblings of students currently enrolled at the requested school.